 1. Despite more competition, Netflix still has the largest subscriber count in 2020

-Although Netflix now combines the US and Canada into its regional subscriber count totals, the US has an estimated 60 million Netflix subscribers as of 2020.
-When one takes into account the number of US adults over 18 (209 million), that comes down to an estimated 28% of US adults currently subscribing to Netflix.
+Although Netflix now combines the US and Canada into its regional subscriber count totals, the US has 73.94 million Netflix subscribers as of Q4 2020.
+When one takes into account the number of US adults over 18 (209 million), that comes down to an estimated 35% of US adults currently subscribing to Netflix.

-A 2019 MoffetNathonson survey found that 41% of Netflix users aren’t paying for their own account.
-According to the survey, 27% watching using the paid subscription of someone in their household, while 14% are using a password shared with them from a friend or family member from outside their home.
+This backs up a 2019 MoffetNathonson survey that found that 41% of Netflix users aren’t paying for their own account.
+According to the survey, 27% watched using the paid subscription of someone in their household, while 14% used a password shared with them from a friend or family member from outside their home.
+Given the amount of time we all spent at home in 2020, it isn’t particularly surprising that this number has risen.

 4. The company is older than most users realize